SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 25 December, 2024 at 23:34:10
+# Last Refreshed - 26 December, 2024 at 23:34:08
 The Latest Activity was a VirtualRide -

-<b>Zwift - Tick Tock in Watopia</b>
+<b>Zwift - Pacer Group Ride: Watopia's Waistband in Watopia with Maria</b>

-which happened on 25 December, 2024 at 09:41:28
+which happened on 26 December, 2024 at 14:14:29

-Which is 0 years, 0 months, 0 days, 13 hours and 52 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 9 hours and 19 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/13186058405
+You can see it here https://www.strava.com/activities/13194470612

 ## Number of Rides
 How many rides have I done each year?